davidgohel/ggiraph/README.md

 `{ggiraph}` is a tool that allows you to create dynamic ggplot graphs.
-This allows you to add tooltips, animations and JavaScript actions to the graphics.The package also allows the selection of graphical elements when used in shiny applications.
+This allows you to add tooltips, animations and JavaScript actions to the graphics.
+The package also allows the selection of graphical elements when used in shiny applications.

 Interactivity is added to ggplot **geometries, legends and theme